 Static entities in Rust - crates, modules and items - may have attributes applied to them.
-3 An attribute is a general, free-form piece of metadata that is interpreted according to name, convention, and language and compiler version.
-Attributes may appear as any of:
+3 An attribute is a general, free-form metadatum that is interpreted according to name, convention, and language and compiler version.
+Attributes may appear as any of